bashbaha/speakergan/Readme.md

 ## Introduction ##

-This repository is about paper SpeakerGAN , and is implemented by Mingming Huang (dyyzhmm@163.com), Tiezheng Wang (wtz920729@163.com) and thanks for advice from TongFeng.
+This repository is about paper SpeakerGAN , and is unofficially implemented by Mingming Huang (dyyzhmm@163.com), Tiezheng Wang (wtz920729@163.com) and thanks for advice from TongFeng.

 ## SpeakerGAN paper ##